ngSpain/ngspain.github.io/data/faq.md

 ### Stay Informed

 To stay up to date on the latest information on sessions, speakers, and activities, be sure to visit the [ngSpain website](https://www.ngspain.com/) and follow us on [Facebook](https://www.facebook.com/AngularSpain/) and [Twitter](https://twitter.com/ngspain).
-You can also follow and join the social conversation about ngSpain via official hashtags #ngSpain and #ngSpain19.
+You can also follow and join the social conversation about ngSpain via the official hashtags #ngSpain and #ngSpain19.
 In addition, we'll be emailing important information to all registered attendees, along with check-in instructions prior to the conference.

 ### Content Formats